 So while technology has an important role to play, it should not be regarded as the complete solution.
 For maximum effect, it must be complemented with user education.
 This should be ongoing with training materials regularly updated to incorporate the latest tricks and ruses employed by cyber-criminals.
 Moreover, users should be periodically tested – firstly to ensure that the message is hitting home but secondly to uncover gaps in their understanding and areas where additional technical safeguards might be beneficial.

-GTMaritime is continually developing its technology for stopping malware in its tracks and will soon be rolling out a significant upgrade to the anti-phishing module of GTMailPlus.
+GTMaritime is continually developing its technology, adding fixes to cyber security, for stopping malware in its tracks and will soon be rolling out a significant upgrade to the anti-phishing module of GTMailPlus.
 In addition it will introduce a penetration testing service for customers to address the human factor in keeping ships cyber secure.